j0sephh123/scaffolder/README.md

 - graphql stuff
 - astro?

+## How to test
+`npx playwright test`

 ## Why

 I've always wanted to try different libraries and integrations between them, but the initial setup takes a lot of time (even with AI) which is kinda losing the point for me.
 For example, I may want to have vite + react + typescript + daisyui + react-query + zustand front end and nestjs backend with prisma.
 To setup all that it will take a lot of time.
 The fact that i need to explain all of that the AI and then validate manually if it is working.
 I prefer to have stuff that i know works and then have a script that i can use with buttons as a starting point.
 Additionally, having a dashboard to see all possible scaffolds provides ideas for what is possible.

+## Versioning
+I don't have an idea right now how this would be handled, so i will simply copy the ones from my local projects that i experiment with.

 ## Vision